Share maps

 Note:

-If there are layers in the map that are not public, viewers will need to sign in with appropriate credentials to see the map and its contents.
-Click Update permissions to change the map sharing settings or follow the steps in the Manage sharing in Map Viewer workflow above.
+If there are layers in the map that are not public, viewers must sign in with appropriate credentials to see the map and its contents.
+Click Update permissions to change the map sharing settings or follow the steps in the Share a map workflow above.

 3. Click Copy Link.